EthanJWright/foundryvtt-importer/README.md

 #### Installing this module

-Clone the repository to your systme, and ensure you have NPM and Node installed and up to date.
+Clone the repository to your system, and ensure you have NPM and Node installed and up to date.

 To install the dependencies, run the following from the project directory: